Background Knowledge Probe (ALC)

 Example 1

-A Fundamentals of Electric Circuits professor wants to determine what his students might already have learned — whether through course work or on-the-job experience — about measuring current, voltage, and resistance.
-To find out, he prepares a Background Knowledge Probe that contains five illustrations representing the displays of the following instruments: voltmeter, ammeter, ohmmeter, deflection multimeter, and digital multimeter.
-Each illustration clearly indicates a different reading or readings through the pointer positions and switch settings or digital readouts shown.
-Using TopHat, students at each table are asked to determine and provide the readings for the five instruments shown.
-The responses indicate that most students were more familiar with digital instrument displays and that most of them had some idea of what the readings on at least one of these instruments meant.
+A Fundamentals of Electric Circuits professor wanted to determine what his students might already have learned — whether through coursework or on-the-job experience — about measuring current, voltage, and resistance.
+To find out, he prepared a Background Knowledge Probe that contained five illustrations representing the displays of the following instruments: voltmeter, ammeter, ohmmeter, deflection multimeter, and digital multimeter.
+Each illustration indicated a different reading or readings through the pointer positions and switch settings or digital readouts shown.
+Using TopHat, students at each table were asked to determine and provide the readings for the five instruments shown.
+The responses indicated that most students were more familiar with digital instrument displays and that most had some idea of what the readings on at least one of these instruments meant.
 He also saw, however, that most students did not use standard electrical engineering notation in their responses and that there was quite a range of prior knowledge.
-A few students had no idea how to respond, and a few others got everything correct (Modified from Angelo 122-123).
+A few students had no idea how to respond, and others got everything correct (Modified from Angelo 122-123).

 Example 2